smartdevicelink/sdl_evolution/proposals/0317-sdl-protocol-security-specification.md

 The following section should be added to the protocol spec:

+## 4.2.5 Start Service

+The RPC service always needs to be started as unencrypted first, then it can be moved to an encrypted state by sending another `StartService` request containing an encryption flag set to `1` at a later point.
+Services of another type can be started as encrypted initially, i.e. it is not necessary to start them as unencrypted and then move to encrypted state using second `StartService` request (however such sequence of actions is also valid).
+See "Secured Communication" section for more details.

 ## 5.1.1 Security Query

 The TLS Payload is sent in a binary query header.
 The size is 12 bytes which matches the size of the RPC Payload Binary Header.